giangto1/csci5541-NLP-FinalProject-TheParsingPals/README.md

   <caption>Table 2.
 WER and BERTScore for the finetuned PhoWhisper's transcription</caption>
 </table>

 Since the output of the finetuned model is significantly worse compared to the baseline model, we exhaustively fine-tuned the model by varying the parameters: optimizer, learning rate, batch size, and train-validation-test split.
+We also just focus on 1 dialect (Nghe An - level 4) due to time constraint and wanting to make sure of the quality of the outputs.
 We use the following parameter combinations and report the WER and BERTScore below:

 <table border="1" style="border-collapse: collapse; text-align: center;">
   <caption><strong>Table 3.
 Percentage change in WER and BERTScore relative to baseline</strong></caption>